AlexGustafsson/cupdate/CONTRIBUTING.md

 ## Building

-Cupdate can be built on host using yarn and go, or inside of a container using Docker.
+Cupdate can be built on host using npm and go, or inside of a container using Docker.

 ### Building in Docker